nmfs-opensci/NOAAHackDays/topics-skills/02-git-jupyter.md

 ## Learning Objectives

-- Clone a  git repo with the git GUI in Jupyter Lab
+- Clone a  git repo with the git GUI in JupyterLab
 - Make some changes and push the changes with the git GUI

 :::